top of page

 In addition, a "commuter" option is offered.
 This ticket type does not include lodging, but meals are provided.
 We have the capacity for 20 commuter attendees.

-Please plan to arrive at the retreat center after 4 p.m.
+Please plan to arrive at the retreat center by 4 p.m.
 ET on August 23.
+It takes about an hour from the Detroit Metropolitan Wayne County Airport (DTW) to get to the site.
 The symposium concludes after lunch on August 25.

 Photo credit: Writhe-Billed Hornbill (Rhabdotorrhinus waldeni) | © Lorenzo Vinciguerra via eBird.